MellowMokoen/MellowMokoen/README.md

 - 🔭 I’m currently working on A Chatbot for Student use.
 I can't disclose it.

-- 🌱 I’m currently learning **Wordpress & WordFlow**
+- 🌱 I’m currently learning **AWS Cloud Practisioner Foundation**

-- 💬 Ask me about: **HTML , CSS , JavaScript , React.js , Node.js , SQL , Wordpress**
+- 💬 Ask me about: **HTML , CSS , JavaScript , React.js , Node.js , SQL , Wordpress , Microsoft Azure , RESTFul APIs**

 - 📫 How to reach me : **mamello3632@gmail.com**

-- 📄 Know about my experiences : [https://astounding-kheer-9f768b.netlify.app/](https://astounding-kheer-9f768b.netlify.app/)
+- 📄 Know about my experiences :

 - ⚡ Fun fact : **I enjoy reading books about movies more than watching them**